-In this paper we focus on new physics interactions which would cause sizable enhancement in multiplicity of primary daughters from scattering of UHE cosmic ray and nucleons in the air.
-As it will be evident below, this particular type of new physics interactions, can be probed by experiments with air-shower array such as Telescope Array (TA) and Pierre-Auger experiments.
-In particular, we would focus on the high-multiplicity processes by electroweak sphaleron \cite{Manton:1983nd,Klinkhamer:1984di,Kuzmin:1985mm,Fukugita:1986hr,Shaposhnikov:1987tw,Ringwald:1988yt,Rubakov:1996vz,Ringwald:2002sw,Tye:2015tva,Tye:2017hfv}, microscopic blackholes (see e.g. \cite{Park:2012fe} for a recent review) in detail as concrete examples.
-They are typically semi-classical and non-perturbative and have rapidly increasing cross sections with larger collision energies above some model-specific energy thresholds.
-The air-shower observatories and the neutrino telescopes are ideal places to observe such high-multiplicity processes~\cite{Jezo:2014kla}.
-Our main goal is to show the characteristic features of high-multiplicity new physics events and discuss the search strategies with existing and future coming experiments.
+Even though uncertainties are still persist, our attention focuses on scattering process of UHECR and UHE neutrino with {\it known} targets such as the nucleons in the atmosphere.
+We anticipate that such `fixed-target' experiment can provides a testing ground for particle physics beyond TeV scale~\cite{Anchordoqui:2018qom}.
+Indeed the collision energy can be as high as $\sqrt{m_N E_{\rm CR,\nu}}= \mathcal{O}(1-100)$ TeV given that the energy of the colliding cosmic ray or neutrino particle is around $\mathcal{O}(1)$ PeV$-\mathcal{O}(10)$ EeV with the nucleon mass $m_N\simeq 1$ GeV.

+As a concrete example of relevant physics showing only above 1 TeV, we focus on the electroweak sphaleron process in this paper.
+The sphaleron is predicted to take place at around $10$ TeV in the standard model ~\cite{Manton:1983nd, Klinkhamer:1984di, Kuzmin:1985mm,Fukugita:1986hr, Shaposhnikov:1987tw, Ringwald:1988yt} but never has been experimentally tested and confirmed yet~\cite{Rubakov:1996vz,Ringwald:2002sw}.
+We also study the microscopic blackholes predicted in low scale gravity scenarios for the hierarchy problem~\cite{Dimopoulos:2001hw,Giddings:2001bu}.\footnote{See \cite{Park:2012fe} for a recent review on microscopic blackhole and \cite{Arsene:2013ria,Arsene:2013nca,Arsene:2016kvf} for quantum blackholes.} The process of sphaleron and that of microscopic black hole share common properties such as large multiplicities and grown interaction cross sections at higher energies.
+We show that these common properties lead to observational consequences at the air-shower detector array experiments such as Telescope Array Experiment (TA) and Pierre-Auger Observatory (Auger)~\cite{Jezo:2014kla, Anchordoqui:2001ei, Anchordoqui:2001cg, Emparan:2001kf, Ringwald:2001vk, Feng:2001ib, Anchordoqui:2003jr, Ahn:2003qn, Anchordoqui:2005ey, Mack:2018fny}. { Also, black hole-induced UHE$\nu$-nucleon scattering in the IceCube detector has been studied \cite{Mack:2019bps}}.

-The paper is organized as follows: in Sec.~\ref{sec:cross sections}, we discuss the parton level cross sections of electroweak sphaleron and microscopic black hole events and $\nu-N$ cross section.
-In Sec.~\ref{sec:event rates}, we discuss the event rates of new physics considering the GZK neutrino flux and cross section of new physics interactions.
-In Sec.~\ref{sec:features}, we show some noticeable phenomenological features for each case (sphaleron vs microscopic black hole) and discuss potential detection of the new physics effects.
-The recently reported `muon excess' events are also discussed.
+The paper is organized as follows: in Sec.~\ref{sec:cross sections}, we discuss the cross sections of electroweak sphaleron and microscopic black hole events.
+In Sec.~\ref{sec:event rates}, we discuss the event rates of new physics processes taking the GZK neutrino flux.
+In Sec.~\ref{sec:features}, we show noticeable phenomenological features for each case and discuss potential detection of new physics effects.
+The recently reported `muon deficits' in hadronic interaction models~\cite{Aab:2014pza,Aab:2014dua,Abbasi:2018fkz} are also discussed.
 Finally, we conclude in Sec.~\ref{sec:conclusion}.
 The appendix includes all details of the calculations used in the paper.